Wind Energy Ireland : Spotlight

 “Ireland is a world leader when it comes to the amount of onshore wind energy that we use to meet our electricity demand”

-Noel Cunniffe, CEO, WEI
+Noel Cunniffe, CEO, Wind Energy Ireland

 What role does wind play in delivering a low-carbon energy future to Ireland, compared to other renewable sources?